twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **RemoveHdmxTable** – This corresponds to the **When Opening Font Files: Remove hdmx table** option in the Font tab.
 Enabling it removes this table.
 Disabling it keeps this table.
 (Available in version 5.5 through 6.5 only)
 * **RemoveLTSHTable** – This corresponds to the **When Opening Font Files: Remove LTSH table** option in the Font tab.
 Enabling it removes this table.
 Disabling it keeps this table.
 (Available in version 5.5 through 6.5 only)
 * **RemoveVDMXTable** – This corresponds to the **When Opening Font Files: Remove VDMX table** option in the Font tab.
 Enabling it removes this table.
 Disabling it keeps this table.
 (Available in version 5.5 through 6.5 only)
-* **SetLeftSideBearingPointAtX0** – This corresponds to the **When Saving Font Files: Set left side bearing point at x=0** option in the Font tab.
+* **SetLeftSideBearingPointAtX0** (version 4.5 & above) – This corresponds to the **When Saving Font Files: Set left side bearing point at x=0** option in the Font tab.
 (Available in the Options window)
-* **UnicodeEnabledGUI** – In version 5.5 through 6.1 only.
-This corresponds to the **Unicode Support: Enable Unicode support for text display and user input** option in the General tab.
+* **UnicodeEnabledGUI** (version 5.5 until 6.1) – This corresponds to the **Unicode Support: Enable Unicode support for text display and user input** option in the General tab.
 Default is on.
 Disabling it will use the codepage based on the **Language For Non-Unicode Programs** variable.
 If the program is ran under Windows 9x/ME or compatibility mode, the option will appear dimmed.
 * **UpdateModifiedDateTimeField** – This corresponds to the **When Saving Font Files: Update Modified DateTime field** option in the Font tab.
 Default is on.
 (Available in the Options window)
 * **ValueHexadecimal** – This corresponds to the **Values: Hexadecimal** option in the General tab.
 Default is on.
 Hexadecimal values in Delphi are usually given with a dollar sign ($).
 (Available in the Options window)